 Control Identifier Control Name Control Discussion Related Controls Adopt Time to Implement AC-19 Access Control for Mobile Devices a.
 Establish configuration requirements, connection requirements, and implementation guidance for organization-controlled mobile devices, to include when such devices are outside of controlled areas; and b.
-Authorize the connection of mobile devices to organizational systems. (cont. from previous page) Controlled areas are spaces for which organizations provide physical or procedural controls to meet the requirements established for protecting information and systems.
+Authorize the connection of mobile devices to organizational systems. (cont, from previous page) Controlled areas are spaces for which organizations provide physical or procedural controls in formation and systems.
 Due to the large variety of mobile devices with different characteristics and capabilities, organizational restrictions may vary for the different classes or types of such devices.
-Usage restrictions and specific implementation guidance for mobile devices include configuration management, device identification and authentication, implementation of mandatory protective software, scanning devices for malicious code, updating virus protection software, scanning for critical software updates and patches, conducting primary operating system (and possibly other resident software) integrity checks, and disabling unnecessary hardware.
-Usage restrictions and authorization to connect may vary among organizational systems.
-For example, the organization may authorize the connection of mobile devices to its network and impose a set of usage restrictions, while a system owner may withhold authorization for mobile device connections to a system.
-Adequate security for mobile devices goes beyond the requirements specified in Ac1-9.
+Usage restrictions and specific implementation guidance for mobile devices include configuration management, device identification and authentication, implementation of mandatory protective software, scanning devices for malicious code, updating virus protection software, scanning for critical software updates and patches, conducting primary operating system (and possibly other resident software) integrity checks, and disabling unnecessary hardware) integrity checks, and disabling unnecessary hardware) integrity checks, and software, scatter to software) software and systems.
+For example, the organization may authorize the connection of mobile devices to its network and impose a set of usage restrictions, while a system owner may withhold authorization for mobile devices goes beyond the requirements specified in Ac-19.
 Many safeguards for mobile devices are reflected in other controls.
-AC-20 addresses mobile devices that are not organization- AC-3, AC-4, AC-7, AC-11, AC-17, AC- 10, AC-9, CM-2, CM-9, CM-2, CM-6, IA-2, IA-3, MP-2, MP-4, MP-5, MP-7, PL-4, SC-7, SC-34, SC-43, SI-3, SI-4, Yes 90 Days
+AC-20 addresses mobile devices that are not organization- controlled.
+AC-3, AC-4, AC-7, AC-17, AC-7, AC-17, AC-17, AC- 18, AC-20, CA-9, CM-2, CA-9, CM-2, CM-6, IA-2, IA-3, MP-2, MP-4, MP-5, MP-4, MP-5, MP-7, PL-4, SC-7, SC-34, SC-43, S1-3, S1-4, Yes 90 Days